 In 1890, the 230 acre parcel of land where the

-Building of the Preston School of Industry started right away.
+Construction of the Administration Building for the Preston School of Industry started right away.
 The bricks for the building were made at San Quentin and Folsom prisons using sandstone that was quarried six miles from Ione.
 The bricks were then delivered by rail at 6,000 bricks per car.
 The cornerstone was laid on December 23, 1890 with 2,500 people in attendance.

 The plans for the school were ambitious with the original plans showing 77 rooms on five floors.
-The building would be the most significant example of Romanesque Revival architecture in the Mother Lode.
+The administration building, which eventually came to be called the Preston Castle, would be the most significant example of Romanesque Revival architecture in the Mother Lode.

 The first floor would house a reception and Director’s room, general office with a walk in vault, reception room, sitting room, a butler's pantry, a dining room, employee lavatory, physician office, pharmacy, clerk’s office plus three additional offices.
 The first floor annex would include a dining room.
 The second floor would include a reading room, library, twelve chambers, a school room, coat and hat room, men's water closet and women's lavatory.
 The second floor annex would hold a dormitory, a locker room, and a linen room.